Gokulceo/uniswap-v3-mev-bot/scripts/README.md

 // change 192 30143 for feat: meta: clarify repo seeding strategy in commit history
 // simulated change for hotfix: add detailed usage instructions in scripts/README.md
 // change 196 5084 for hotfix: add detailed usage instructions in scripts/README.md
+// simulated change for refactor: update .env sample with PRIVATE_KEY and RPC_URL
+// change 197 18605 for refactor: update .env sample with PRIVATE_KEY and RPC_URL